mathie/nanowrimo/_drafts/a-week-of-cooking.md

 Today's fish pie has three packs of "fish pie mix" (salmon, smoked haddock and unsmoked haddock, I think) to chuck into the mix.

+In an effort to be prepared, I make the mash at lunchtime, before heading out for an afternoon walk.
+It's pretty straightforward.
+Peel about a kilogram of potatoes and chop them up such that the boil efficiently.
+Stick them in a pan of cold, salted, water, cover, bring to the boil and let them simmer away until nice and soft (about 20-25 minutes in my case).
+Drain well and put back in the pan with a tea towel over them for a few minutes.

+I had a bit of an epiphany about putting tea towels over cooked food this week.
+It's to help them dry out a bit (I kind of knew that).
+But it works by retaining more of the heat, while still allowing the moisture to escape into/through the tea towel.
+Cunning.

+After they'd rested for a few minutes (probably about 10 minutes -- I was chatting with John and eating lunch while all this was happening), I put in a dollop of butter (about 50g), two tablespoons of creme fraiche and some salt & pepper.
+I mashed it until I had a nice, smooth, consistency, then stirred in about 200g of cheese (a mixture of cheddar and parmesan).

+After recovering it with the tea towel, I left it and went out for an afternoon stroll that turned into an 11 mile walk with a pint or two as a reward. :)

-I start by poaching the fish.
+In the evening, I start by poaching the fish.
 The idea, as I understand it, it to get all the components so they're cooked, and after the final assembly, it's just a case of reheating and browning.
 In a 180 degree oven, I poach the fish in about half a litre of whole milk, and a sploosh (about 200ml, which was what was left in the bottle) of white wine.
-With that, I've added a small handful of peppercorns and bay leaves.
+To that, I've added a small handful of peppercorns and bay leaves.
 (If you're serving to, say, customers, you might want to count the peppercorns and bay leaves in and out so you don't accidentally blow someone's head off.)

+That sat in the oven for about 10 minutes, until the fish was cooked.
+I removed the fish from the poaching liquid and flaked it into the oven dish I'd be cooking and serving it in.
+Then I strained the poaching liquid -- which was now a warm broth of milk, wine and fishiness -- into a jug to use for the white sauce.
+This is a good time to count the left over bay leaves and peppercorns, just to make sure none escaped with the fish!

+To the fish, I added a generous helping of capers -- I put in about 3 heaped teaspoons -- about 6 cornichons chopped so they're roughly the same size as the capers, and 3 boiled eggs, sliced.
+I didn't bother stirring them in at this stage, as I don't want to break up the fish too much.
+I like to get big flakes of fish in the finished pie, rather than an unidentifiable mush.

+The last process involved is making up a white sauce.
+As I've said before, the roux method always terrifies me, but it rarely lets me down.
+So I melted 50g of butter in a pan, let it bubble away for a minute, then add 50g of flour.
+Next time I'll remember to check my ratios of flour to liquid, as the end sauce wound up a little runnier than I wanted (probably because of the additional liquid from the white wine I snuck in).

+Mix it all around, and let the flour cook for a couple of minutes, then start gradually adding the poaching liquid and stirring as usual until I've got a nice white sauce.
+I tasted and seasoned the sauce with salt and pepper at this point.
+Then insisted that Annabel taste it, too, since I thought it was absolutely delicious!

+Just the final assembly now.
+I poured the white sauce into the oven dish with the fish, and mixed it around so the ingredients were well covered with sauce.
+Since the fish is already cooked, I was safe to have another taste, just to be sure it was all OK.
+Then dollop the potato on top, first of all smoothing it out to seal in the filling, then fluffing it up so that it crisps and browns nicely in the oven.
+Working with cold mash made this slightly trickier.
+If I'm preparing the mash in advance again next time, I might try and heat it a little before applying it as a topping.

+The end result was put in the oven until it browned (or, more accurately, until the kids fell asleep) which was about 40 minutes, and was served with a few asparagus spears we found in the fridge.

 ## Wednesday, 6th November